 When you're taking out non dilutive funding, you'll need to be confident in your ability to generate revenue and repay the loan.
 This means having a strong understanding of your business model and market.

-Non dilutive funding has helped a number of startups succeed.
+Non dilutive funding has helped a number of startups succeed while they at the same time minimized equity dilution.
 One example is AppDirect, a cloud-based marketplace that helps businesses manage and sell digital products and services.
 AppDirect was founded in 2009 and raised $200 million in non dilutive funding from a number of investors.

 Another example is Udemy, an online learning platform that offers courses taught by experts in a variety of subjects.
 Udemy was founded in 2010 and has raised $173 million in non dilutive funding to build the future of online learning while keeping maximim equity ahead of their IPO.